KMarieBrown/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 37: Thursday, May 19, 2022

+**Today's Progress:** Continued section 13 (Networking, JSON Parsing, APIs and Core Location) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I took in lot today and I feel like my head is spinning with information.
+So, I've decided to read deeper into each area before moving on to the next lesson.
+I'm contemplating going back to past modules and re-completing a few challenges, as well.
+This is where I feel like a BootCamp would be beneficial to me.
+Maybe having a laid out curriculum, instead of having to come up with my own, would release some of the worry about whether or not I'm making the best decisions on my self-taught iOS Development journey.
+However, money/tuition is definitely a roadblock to attending a BootCamp.

+**Link(s) to work:** n/a.

+## Day 38: Saturday, May 21, 2022

+**Today's Progress:** Started reading the Swift Programming Language guide functions and closures sections.

+**Thoughts:** I need to make sure I have a working understanding of these two before I move on with the course.
+I haven't read like this in a while, so I had to reread when I found myself drifting off into space.
+Overall, it was a very helpful review and I learned a couple of new things.

+**Link(s) to work:** n/a.

+## Day 39: Saturday, May 22, 2022

+**Today's Progress:** I completed reading both the functions and closures sections in the Swift Programming Language guide.

+**Thoughts:** I understand that they are still to be referred to.
+I did not read to memorize, as that's a tip I've been hearing repeatedly.
+I surprised myself that I understood much of what was going on and I found the examples to be really helpful.
+Also, as confirmation, I was listening to an old podcast by Suitcase Coder and I had a 💡 moment.
+In school we had reading assignments then attended a lecture to apply what we learned in our reading.
+I’m going to try this by reading before proceeding to the next section/module in my course as she suggested.

+**Link(s) to work:** n/a.

+## Day 40: Monday, May 23, 2022

+**Today's Progress:** Continued section 13 (Networking, JSON Parsing, APIs and Core Location) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I worked on my weather app project and learned about decoding JSON.
+That was cool.
+I hit a misunderstanding roadblock and I was surprised at how quickly my lightbulb switched and caught on.
+I was also excited to watch a little more the last part of a 3-part series that I've been watching where the live stream project is a pomodoro app.
+I pick up little trinkets of information everywhere.

+**Link(s) to work:** n/a.

+## Day 41: Tuesday, May 24, 2022

+**Today's Progress:** Continued section 13 (Networking, JSON Parsing, APIs and Core Location) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I'm still trying to get my schedule into a groove.
+I code really good at night, but I also need to sleep so that's inconvenient.
+I think I might be doing too many things during the day and by the time I start coding I'm already getting exhausted.
+I need to play around with coding times some more.
+Moving along on my weather app, I didn't completely understand today's lesson.
+So, when we got to the challenge I turned the video off and went to the Swift Programming Language guide again.
+I would like to read the full documentation on Structures and Classes, and Protocols, as I did with functions and closures.
+I need to make sure I understand delegates, also.
+And as always, I need to make sure I know what she's asking for before I continue with the challenge.
+I love how my brain has adapted to reading again.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.